Share

 Lazaros Goutas

-Lazaros Goutas is a Term Research Professor at IMD and Research Fellow at the Global Center for Digital Business Transformation.
-His research broadly examines the impact of digital transformation on organizational and individual performance.
+Lazaros Goutas was a Term Research Professor at IMD and Research Fellow at the TONOMUS Global Center for Digital and AI Transformation.
+His research broadly examined the impact of digital transformation on organizational and individual performance.

 Related